Home » Capabilities » Forming & Stamping

-We assemble many different components (flanges, end caps, cylinders, support media) to the mesh and produced a finished filtration or separation assembly using many of the capabilities you see listed on this website.
+We assemble many different components (flanges, end caps, cylinders, support media) to the mesh and produce a finished filtration or separation assembly using many of the capabilities you see listed on this website.

 We know that quick prototyping is essential for our customers to finalize their projects in a timely manner.
 Whether you already have a print or developed it in collaboration with our Engineers, we use our origins in small-batch productions, our in-house tool and die department, skilled engineers, and small-batch run machines (including 3D printers, laser cutters, and other equipment) to expediently create a high-quality prototype for you to use in your development process.
 Once we have sign-off on a prototype, we have extensive experience in producing the first article submission in many industries, including automotive and aerospace.

-Our complete tool and die shop offers unique advantages over many other manufacturers.
+Our complete tool and die shop offers many unique advantages over many other manufacturers.
 Not only are we able to react quickly with prototyping and first article submissions, but for production, we are also able to rapidly service, re-build, repair, and in some cases make minute tweaks to tooling that in other cases may not be done if it involved sending tooling out for repair.

-Our skilled tool and die makers have an average service length of 20 years, and work with a variety of machines, from EDMs, CNCs, through to time tested manual lathes – each used to deliver the exact specification for the job in hand.
+Our skilled tool and die makers have an average service length of 20 years, and work with a variety of machines, from EDMs, CNCs, to time-tested manual lathes – each used to deliver the exact specification for the job in hand.